The Ultimate Guide to Tórshavn

 Where to stay in Torshavn

-Two brand new hotels will open in summer 2020, the 4-star Hilton Garden Inn and another 4-star Hotel Brandan with high environmental standards.
-Both hotels are less than 20 minutes from downtown and are a good choice for those who want to explore the islands in a car as you will hit the roads to unbelievable attractions after only a couple of minutes.
+Two new hotels opened in 2020, the 4-star Hotel Brandan with high environmental standards and the 4-star Hilton Garden Inn.
+Both hotels are less than a 15 minutes walk from downtown.
+Uncovering the islands in a car is easy from these hotels as you will hit the roads to unbelievable attractions after only a couple of minutes.

-The newly renovated boutique hotel Havgrím is also a good choice for those who want something extra.
-The hotel lies next to the ocean and has an unforgettable atmosphere and a tranquil seaside view from some hotel rooms and from the beautiful space on the ground floor where you will enjoy breakfast.
+The newly renovated Havgrím Seaside Hotel is also a good choice for those who want something extra.
+The boutique hotel lies next to the ocean and has an unforgettable atmosphere.
+You will get a tranquil seaside view from some hotel rooms and from the beautiful space on the ground floor where the kind staff serves breakfast.

 Where to eat in Torshavn

 Faroe Islanders have always been coffee lovers and a number of good cafés have sprung up in the past years.
-Travellers say Paname Café is the best one in town.
+Travelers say Paname Café is the best one in town.

-When you think of the small number of people living in Tórshavn, there is an astonishingly vibrant city centre.
+When you think of the small number of people living in Tórshavn, there is an astonishingly vibrant city center.
 And you are never far away from the outskirts of town.
-It takes around 45 minutes to reach the city’s limits in the suburbs Argir and Hoyvík on foot.
+It takes around 45 minutes to reach the city’s limits in the suburbs of Argir and Hoyvík on foot.

 Tórshavn is for those who want to visit a place experienced by very few people.
 The Faroe Islands capital is recommended when you are looking for relaxation and for memories to last a lifetime.